 In most cases, your EDC should be small enough to fit in a pocket, and should only include gear that is absolutely necessary to sustain you until you can reach your primary source of supplies.
 If you work in an office, and regularly carry something like a briefcase, then you may be able to get away with carrying a slightly larger EDC.
 But in most cases, they are small, and can usually be comfortably slipped into a pocket without attracting attention.

 The Infamous Altoids Survival Kit:

-The Tin Kits are a great way to pack a bunch of survival supplies into one little easy to carry kit.
-This specific kit has:
+These little Altoid Tin kits have become extremely popular and are a great way to pack a bunch of essential gear into an easy to carry discreet case.

 - Basic Medical Supplies (Butterfly bandages, tweezers, scalpel blades, & small magnifying glass which can also be used for starting fires)